jailkey/baiser/README.md

 var baiser = new Baiser();
 ```

-Create a template, you can use a string or a function with comments for a multiline template.
+Create a template.
+You can use a string or a function with comments for a multiline template.
 In this example we generate some markdown content:
 ```javascript
 var template = function(){/*